ShreyasKannan123/DL_One/README.md

 ## Usage

-The project contains Jupyter notebooks with initial implementations of the models:
+The project contains Jupyter notebooks with implementations of the models:

-- `basic_CNN.ipynb`: A basic Convolutional Neural Network (CNN) approach.
-- `LSTM.ipynb`: An implementation using Long Short-Term Memory (LSTM) networks.
-- `resnet50.ipynb`: An implementation using the ResNet50 model.

 To run the notebooks, open them in Jupyter Lab or Jupyter Notebook and execute the cells sequentially.